syccxdr/syccxdr/README.md

 - 🔭 I’m currently working on the MLOps platform🤔.

-- 🤖  I’m currently learning DL and RAG.
+- 🤖  I’m currently learning MLSys and RAG.

 - 👨‍🎓 CS Master at HKU. 💻